Data Lake Architecture

 AWS provides a comprehensive suite of analytics services, but choosing the right architecture and assembling these services into a coherent platform requires experience.
 A poorly designed data pipeline is expensive to run, difficult to maintain, and slow to deliver insights.
 A well-designed one becomes a competitive advantage.

 At FactualMinds, we design and build modern data analytics platforms on AWS that deliver the right data to the right people at the right time.
-As an AWS Select Tier Consulting Partner, we bring hands-on experience with the full AWS analytics stack.
+This includes data warehouse modernization — migrating legacy on-premises data warehouses (Oracle, SQL Server, Teradata) to Amazon Redshift or a modern data lake architecture on S3 and Athena.
+As an [AWS Select Tier Consulting Partner](/services/), we bring hands-on experience with the full AWS analytics stack.

 A modern data platform on AWS typically follows a layered architecture: